What Items Can You Throw Out When Moving

 These are just some of the things that people often accumulate multiples of over the years.
 In many cases, way too many.
 While having a couple of back-ups isn’t a bad idea, having five, ten, or even twenty back-ups?
 That’s a little excessive.

 All that surplus stuff isn’t just taking up valuable space in your home, it can also take up valuable space in your moving truck.
+So, when you request moving quotes from professional movers, the projected price will be lower.
 Some of it might seem negligible, but even the little things can add up over time.
 You’d be amazed how many fewer boxes (and how fewer sore vertebrae) you can end up with if you just take the time to get rid of some of your unnecessary extras.

 Best of all, unlike old and obsolete items, there’s probably someone who can use your doubles, triples, and quadruples.
 That means you can sell or donate them instead of just throwing them out.